Israeli–Palestinian conflict: Fatah–Hamas split (2006–2007)

 The tensions between Israel and Hamas escalated until late 2008, when Israel launched operation Cast Lead upon Gaza, resulting in thousands of civilian casualties and billions of dollars in damage.
 By February 2009, a ceasefire was signed with international mediation between the parties, though the occupation and small and sporadic eruptions of violence continued.

 In 2011, a Palestinian Authority attempt to gain UN membership as a fully sovereign state failed.
-In Hamas-controlled Gaza, sporadic rocket attacks on Israel and Israeli air raids still take place.
-In November 2012, the representation of Palestine in UN was upgraded to a non-member observer State, and its mission title was changed from "Palestine (represented by PLO)" to "State of Palestine".
+In Hamas-controlled Gaza, sporadic rocket attacks on Israel and Israeli air raids continued to occur.
+In November 2012, Palestinian representation in the UN was upgraded to a non-member observer state, and its mission title was changed from "Palestine (represented by PLO)" to "State of Palestine".
+In 2014, another war broke out between Israel and Gaza, resulting in over 70 Israeli and over 2,000 Palestinian casualties.